-- 7.1 A proposed Land law may be introduced at a duly convened meeting of Council by: - (a) the Chief; - (b) a Councillor; or - (c) the representative of the Lands Committee, or other body or authority composed of Members, that may be authorized by Council to do so.
+- 7.1 A proposed Land Law or amendment may be introduced at a duly convened meeting of Council by: - (a) the Chief; - (b) a Councillor; or - (c) the representative of the Lands Committee, or other body or authority composed of Members, that may be authorized by Council to do so.

-Rationalization of Proposed Land law
+Rationalization of Proposal

-7.2 Any proponent shall submit a written explanation of the reason for the proposed Land law.
+7.2 Any proponent shall submit a written explanation of the reason for the proposed Land Law.